Superspreading and Heterogeneity in Epidemics

 \section{Genomic superspreading}

 While a pathogen is invading a host population, mutations, insertions, and deletions are accumulating in its genome, which gives rise to genetic drift (the technical term for diffusion in gene space).
 The ensuing coupled spreading dynamics has been a central topic in population genetics and immunology for almost a century~\cite{luria-delbruck:1943}.
 Genome sequencing allows to harness it for a new form of spatiotemporal genomic epidemiology.
 In this context, genetic changes play the role of a \emph{molecular barcode} and a \emph{molecular clock}.
 Pathogen spreading can thereby be backtracked and displayed in the form of phylogenetic trees.
 This provides modern epidemiology with entirely new tools, equivalent to C-14 dating in archeology and fingerprints in forensic analysis.
 The molecular clock rate decides what time scales can be resolved~\cite{PopulationGenAndEvEpOfRNAViruses}.
-In the case of highly conserved DNA viruses, such as the smallpox\footnote{Smallpox holds a unique position in the history of medicine, as it was the first disease for which a vaccine was developed and remains the only human disease eradicated by vaccination} virus variola, the approach is suitable to study historic time scales~\cite{duggan-etal:2016}.
+In the case of highly conserved DNA viruses, such as the smallpox virus variola, the approach is suitable to study historic time scales~\cite{duggan-etal:2016}.
 Intriguingly, the phylogenetic analysis reveals that the little diversification of major variola lineages that has occurred at all, can be traced back to the 18th and 19th centuries, concomitant with the development of modern vaccination.
-At the other end of the spectrum, if genetic change is many orders of magnitude faster and, as in the case of HIV and various RNA viruses, say, occurs on a weekly to monthly basis, with error rates per nucleotide and replication cycle up to the \textperthousand-range, phylogenetic analysis can resolve much finer epidemiological details.
+At the other end of the spectrum, if genetic change is many orders of magnitude faster and, as in the case of various RNA viruses, say, occurs on a weekly to monthly basis, with error rates per nucleotide and replication cycle up to the \textperthousand-range, phylogenetic analysis can resolve much finer epidemiological details.
 It can then help to track the formation of genetic variants leading to the emergence of repeated infection waves~\cite{GenomicReconstructionEngland} and to validate global spreading pathways and local superspreading events~\cite{gomez_carballa-etal:2021} (which show up in the phylogeny in a similar way as in the infection trees in Fig.~\ref{fig:inftree}).
 It has lately even provided hot trails for contact tracing~\cite{GenomicEpidSuperspreadingAustria}.